karishma-yadav92/MCCdemo/README.md

 # MCCdemo
-this is my first Git repository
+This is my first Git repository.
+Author-karishma yadav